What is a bottleneck?

 - Another issue could be that leaders aren’t supporting people with resources or giving them the time and opportunity to work on improvement.

 A "Last Updated" date is displayed on every item in KaiNexus.
 This date lets you know when work was last done on it.
 A bottleneck occurs when too much time passes without the item being updated.
-If the Last Updated date was too long ago, leaders might want to check that work is still continuing on it outside of KaiNexus.
+If the Last Updated date was too long ago, leaders might want to check that work is continuing on it outside of KaiNexus.

 If lots of items are going too long without updates, you may have a problem of disengagement - your employees may be losing interest in their improvement work.
 You’ll want to get people re-engaged so that your improvement culture can continue to thrive.